redbinary/digital-infidel/README.md

 Simple AsteroidOS watchface.

 I made this for my Asus ZenWatch 2 'Sparrow' which has a square face.
-Not sure how it will layout for anything else. watches such as the Asus ZenWatch running AsteroidOS.
+Not sure how it will layout for anything else.

 Time and date are centered.